Flueggea neowawraea

 Flueggea neowawraea, the mēhamehame, is a species of flowering tree in the family Phyllanthaceae, that is endemic to Hawaii.
 It can be found in dry, coastal mesic, and mixed mesic forests at elevations of 250 to 1000 m.
+It is the only native species in the genus that is present in the Hawaiian Islands.
 Associated plants include kukui (Aleurites moluccanus), hame (Antidesma pulvinatum), ʻahakea (Bobea sp.), alaheʻe (Psydrax odorata), olopua (Nestegis sandwicensis), hao (Rauvolfia sandwicensis), and aʻiaʻi (Streblus pendulinus).
 Mēhamehame was one of the largest trees in Hawaiʻi, reaching a height of 30 m and trunk diameter of 2 m.
 Native Hawaiians used the extremely hard wood of this tree to make weaponry.